 \section{Introduction}

-The appearance of singularities in QFT is a manifestation of the existence of anomalies in this theory.
-To eliminate these anomalies and to obtain finite results, the normal ordering procedure and the regularization and renormalization techniques are applied to QFT.
-Although these techniques are efficient to eliminate the singularities and explaining the experimental results with high accuracy, they do not pertain to the framework of quantum theory.
+The appearance of singularities in QFT manifests the existence of anomalies in this theory.
+The normal ordering procedure and the regularization and renormalization techniques are applied to QFT for eliminating these anomalies and obtaining finite results.
+Although these techniques are efficient in eliminating the singularities and explaining the experimental results with high accuracy, they do not belong to the framework of quantum theory.
 Moreover, these techniques cannot be applied to quantum field theory in curved space-time and quantum linear gravity either, regardless of curvature, {\it i.e.} they are not renormalizable.

-Negative norm states (negative energy solutions of the field equation) were first considered by Dirac in $1942$ to deal with these anomalies \cite{dirac}: {\it ``The appearance of divergent integrals with odd $n$-values in Heisenberg and Pauli's form of quantum electrodynamics may be ascribed to the unsymmetrical treatment of positive- and negative-energy photon states.''} Then he presented an interpretation for the negative and positive probability amplitude.
+Negative norm states (negative energy solutions of the field equation) were first considered by Dirac in $1942$ to deal with these anomalies \cite{dirac}: {\it ``The appearance of divergent integrals with odd $n$-values in Heisenberg and Pauli's form of quantum electrodynamics may be ascribed to the unsymmetrical treatment of positive- and negative-energy photon states.''} Then, he presented an interpretation for the negative and positive probability amplitude.
 Muto et Inoue in $1950$ showed that Dirac's proposal of indefinite metric quantization has failed to eliminate all divergences in the hole theory.
 Moreover, there is difficulty concerning the physical interpretation of the negative probability \cite{muin}.

 In $1950$, Gupta applied the idea of indefinite metric quantization to the QED for obtaining a covariant formalism \cite{gupta}.
 He quantized the radiation field by introducing four types of photons: two are transverse, one is longitudinal, and one is scalar.
-Although scalar photon states have a negative norm and the quantization is worked out with indefinite metric quantization, scalar photon states have positive energy.
+Although scalar photon states have a negative norm and are worked out with indefinite metric quantization, scalar photon states have positive energy.
 Then Gupta imposed a condition on the quantum physical states to eliminate the negative norm states.
-Hence, the physical states are the positive norm states whereas the negative norm states are auxiliary and do not need physical interpretation.
+Hence, the physical states are the positive norm states, whereas the negative norm states are auxiliary and do not need physical interpretation.